Choosing the Right Size Air Compressor for Your Plasma Cutter

 When selecting an air compressor for your plasma cutter, it is recommended to choose one that can supply at least the minimum CFM requirement specified by the manufacturer.
 However, it is also important to consider any future growth or increased usage that may require a higher CFM in the future.

-See also Best portable air compressors for off road
+See also Best air compressor for money

 It is worth noting that using an air compressor with a higher CFM rating than required is not detrimental and can actually provide a buffer, ensuring that the plasma cutter operates at optimal performance even under heavy workload or extended usage.